 In contrast to the bouncy polyurethane foams of old mattresses, memory foams have very little spring.
-Rather than bouncing, they retain and mold to the shape of a sleeper’s body — hence the name memory — and gradually return to their original structure.
-Supporters of memory foam say the effect can relieve tension and impede pressure sores.
+Rather than bouncing, they retain and mold to the shape of a sleeper’s body — hence the name “memory” — and gradually return to their original structure.
+Supporters of memory foam say the effect can relieve tension and prevent pressure sores.

-The very first memory foam mattresses had a comparatively closed cell structure that did not allow air to flow freely, creating what is recognized in the industry as an unfavorable microclimate around the body.
-Translation: customers who bought the mattresses often murmured afterward that they got overheated while they slept.
+The very first memory foam mattresses had a comparatively closed cell structure that did not allow air to flow freely, creating what is recognized in the industry as an unfavourable microclimate around the body.
+Translation: customers who bought the mattresses often murmured afterwards that they got overheated while they slept.